 PO Roy Stewart Wilson, Sgt.
 Richard Thomas Stephens, P/O Frank Wilfred Turner (14th July 1941, this crew took off at 06.25 hrs. in R3704 from Oulton and was shot down by fighters off Le Havre, where they were attacking ships in the harbour and the harbour installations themselves.
 The crew are buried in Ste.
 Marie Cemetery, Le Havre, Seine-Maritime, France).
 PO Wilson (64904) RAFVR, died aged 19, the son of James Henry and Eileen Gabrielle Wilson of Ealing.
 Middlesex).
 This crew had trained at 13 OTU with Ken and his crew and were posted to 139 Squadron on 19th June 1941, 2 days after Ken.

 Sgt.
 James Archer Cormack RAAF, Sgt.
 Archibald Murdock Smith, Sgt.
-James Alexandra Gordon Forsyth (On 3rd July 1941, this crew took off at 10.22 hrs. from Horsham St. Faith to bomb a target at Hazebrouck and was never heard from again, the reason for the loss has not been established.
+James Alexandra Gordon Forsyth (On 3rd July 1941, this crew took off in V6452 at 10.22 hrs. from Horsham St. Faith to bomb a target at Hazebroek and was never heard from again, the reason for the loss has not been established.
 All buried at St. Omer in the Longuenesse Souvenir Cemetery).

 Sgts.
 Ken Fenton, Alan Fuller and Robert McDonald